scrallex/score/Task.md

 ## 1. Introduction: Problem Framing
 - Restate the operational hazards already observed: hallucination rate stuck at 1.0, token-support passes on zero-margin URI hits, and brittle post-processing in `reality_filter_eval.py`.
 - Motivate “reliability-gated admission” for both generated answers and market signals: we need to admit spans/candles only when structural evidence exists in the O-space memory.
-- Introduce O-space as the content-addressable manifold built from QFH/QBSA metrics (coherence, stability, entropy, rupture, hazard) and emphasise the need to replace heuristic gates with a learnable admit policy.
+- Introduce O-space as the content-addressable manifold built from structural metrics (coherence, stability, entropy, rupture, hazard) and emphasise the need to replace heuristic gates with a learnable admit policy.
 - Preview how Transformer attention gives a principled mechanism for global lookups, multi-relational reasoning, and evidence alignment.

 ## 2. Primer on Transformer Attention